Frequently Asked Questions - Kansas Mechanics Lien

 When filing a Kansas lien release, the document itself needs to be sent to the office of the District Court Clerk in the county where the original mechanics lien was filed.
 The person who filed the original Kansas construction lien should sign the lien relesae in Kansas, and specific information, such as the property location, the date the lien was filed, and other items should be provided so that the clerk knows which lien to discharge.

-To make the process easier, LienItNow.com prepares, files and serves Kansas Discharges of mechanics' lien Claims for a fee of $85.00.
+To make the process easier, LienItNow.com prepares, files and serves Kansas Discharges of mechanics' lien Claims.
 All the lienor needs to do is fill out a quick Kansas lien release worksheet, and LienItNow will complete the lien release document, and file it with the clerk's office.

 Click Here to File a Kansas Lien Release Document